masonmedia/jl_swup/README.md

 ##### **JSON-LD ~ Schema Micro Data ~ Google Structured Data**

-This is JSON code located in a script tag in the header.
+This is JSON code located in a script tag in the `header.php` file.
 It is added data which supposedly allows for rich-snippet search results (image and post carousels, videos, social accounts/icons, images, etc).
 As of yet this data has been extremely slow to show or make an impact on jaxx.io search results.
-For reference it's format and syntax can be checked out more [here](https://developers.google.com/search/docs/guides/intro-structured-data) and [here](https://schema.org/docs/gs.html) , and it can be validated using [this tool](https://search.google.com/structured-data/testing-tool/u/0/).
+For more information on format and syntax check [here](https://developers.google.com/search/docs/guides/intro-structured-data) and [here](https://schema.org/docs/gs.html) , and it can be validated using [this tool](https://search.google.com/structured-data/testing-tool/u/0/).

 ### **footer.php**